Detailed Explanation of Component Decorator Identifiers

 color3: Laya.Color;

-// Load the Image resource type and set the resource path format
+// Load Image resource type, set resource path format

 @property({ type: String, isAsset: true, assetTypeFilter: "Image" })